 - 9.1 National trends indicate a growing demand for caravan, motorhome and camping holidays.
 Therefore Bolsover needs to improve its offer in this market by working with landowners and developers to seek to improve the District's visitor accommodation offer in terms of numbers and types of accommodation including camping and glamping sites.
-One of the projects identified in the VSCR Destination Plan is a feasibility study of camping pods within Pleasley Pit Country Park.
-Another project is looking at the feasibility of the Pleasley Pit Country Park as an area to develop its overall tourism offer. - 9.2 The following offer the potential to increase hotel bed space that could help to accommodate more overnight stays. - Part of the outline planning permission for the Clowne North Strategic site includes a new hotel. - Close to the District's boundary there is potential for further accommodation, with a hotel forming part of a permission for a strategic site, in Mansfield District Council close to Pleasley. - At Markham Vale, in North East Derbyshire District Council's area, a plot is allocated for a hotel, although given the location this is likely to be popular for businesses use. - There remains potential for an extension to the Holiday Inn, South Normanton, subject to a new planning application to cover the area of a recently lapsed planning permission. - 9.3 The District Council could consider promoting AirBNB, alerting people to the possibility that they could rent a room or their property out. - 9.4 The District Council could consider the feasibility of using Council assets including non-HRA properties to provide an income for the Council and also to boost the supply of non-serviced accommodation in the District. - 9.5 The Council could consider investigating the identification of sites that could be suitable for camping / motorhomes.
+One of the projects identified in the VSCR Destination Plan is a feasibility study of camping pods within Pleasley Pit Country Park. - 9.2 The following offer the potential to increase hotel bed space that could help to accommodate more overnight stays. - Part of the outline planning permission19 for the Clowne North Strategic site includes a new hotel. - Close to the District's boundary there is potential for further accommodation, with a hotel forming part of a permission for a strategic site, in Mansfield District Council close to Pleasley. - At Markham Vale, in North East Derbyshire District Council's area, a plot is allocated for a hotel, although given the location this is likely to be popular for businesses use. - There remains potential for an extension to the Holiday Inn, South Normanton, subject to a new planning application to cover the area of a recently lapsed planning permission. - 9.3 The District Council could consider promoting AirBNB, alerting people to the possibility that they could rent a room or their property out. - 9.4 The District Council could consider the feasibility of using Council assets including non-HRA properties to provide an income for the Council and also to boost the supply of non-serviced accommodation in the District. - 9.5 The Council could consider investigating the identification of sites that could be suitable for camping / motorhomes.

-&lt;sup>19 Subject to S 106 Agreement.
+19 Subject to S 106 Agreement.